silentsignal/BelowMI/BelowMI.md

 In this writeup we provide a summary of technical information crucial to evaulate the exploitability and impact of memory safety problems in IBM i programs.
 As administrators and developers of IBM i aren't supposed to work "below MI level" this kind of information is not officially documented by the vendor.
 The information presented here is thus based on already published reverse engineering results[^3][^4], and our own findings uncovered using IBM's System Sertice Tools (SST) and the POWER-AS specific Processor [extensions](https://github.com/silentsignal/PowerAS) we developed for the Ghidra reverse engineering framework.

 Tests were performed on a physical POWER 9 system running IBM i V7R4.
 Programs were compiled by the default settings of the system in the ILE program model.
-C language source code will be provided separately.
+C language source code are [provided separately](https://github.com/silentsignal/SAVF).

 ## The POWER ISA